kanaabe/kanaabe.github.io/_posts/2016-08-10-a-story-of-becoming-an-engineer.md

 In my art classes, I did a few Arduino projects and started a magazine called Trim with a friend.
 It was the complete opposite of the stuff I was doing in the CBIM labs.
 We were organizing photo shoots, contacting models, and trying to get people to everything for free.
 It was hard and there were a lot of late nights.

 Overall my senior year was the most stressed I had ever been.
 I had to plan out every minute of my life including when I would have time to grab a bite, and if I should bring a toothbrush in case I pull an all-nighter in the library.
 I had a part-time job, the research project, TRIM magazine, social life, and I was trying to complete an intensive double major in three years.
-All my guidance counselors said I couldn't do it but I did.
+All my guidance counselors said I couldn't do it but I fucking did it.

 ### Sailthru